aembke/fred.rs/FAQ.md

 It is possible to configure this library such that even in the event of a total Redis outage the client doesn't lose any data, and the moment your Redis deployment comes back up everything starts working again without any manual intervention in the app layer.
 This assumes some things about your app, but it is possible.
 It can take quite a few feature flags and config options to enable this level of durability and resilience on both the client and server, hence the large number of build and runtime options in this library.

 With all of that said, I have a request for callers that use this library.
-If you use this in production and have an outage or major issue as a result of _anything_ related to Redis, please consider filing an issue with the "RCA" label, even if it's just to let me know about it.
+If you use this in production and have an outage or major issue as a result of _anything_ related to Redis where a feature in this library could have helped, please consider filing an issue with the "RCA" label, even if it's just to let me know about it.
 If you find yourself saying "this could have been avoided if the client did X", please let me know what X is, and I'll strongly consider adding it.
 I also use this in production at scale and would like to avoid as many issues as possible.

 ## How can I contribute?